PixetBits/Bucket-1-3/README.md

       close.

- The main file imports the example task of toy class and call it after importing.
+ The main file imports the ``example task:`` of toy class and call it after importing.

 # Main method and tasks
 The main method, ``bucket open:``, are the only place where have execution.
 Tasks are just functions wich can get, or not, values and "die" after run, returning a value or not.
 Basicly Tasks are a extention of the single method.